waicool20/KAGA/README.md

 * A working copy of KAGA, either download from [release page](https://github.com/waicool20/KAGA/releases) or build a copy from the latest commit (Instructions below)
 * Install [Java JRE 8](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html)
-* A working copy of [KCAuto-Kai](https://github.com/mrmin123/kcauto-kai)
+* A working copy of [KCAuto](https://github.com/mrmin123/kcauto)

-After you install the dependencies, you may run the JAR executable directly, after which you will be presented a screen to configure paths to the Sikuli Script Jar file and the KCAuto-Kai Root directory.
+After you install the dependencies, you may run the JAR executable directly, after which you will be presented a screen to configure paths to the Sikuli Script Jar file and the KCAuto Root directory.
-After that the main application will start and you may begin configuring and saving profiles for KCAuto-Kai, it's pretty straight forward with Kaga as your secretary!
+After that the main application will start and you may begin configuring and saving profiles for KCAuto, it's pretty straight forward with Kaga as your secretary!

 # Help